vitorbmiranda/ttd-api/README.md

 # ttd-api

-Simple test project to apply some React/Redux concepts :)
+Simple backend API test project to apply some React/Redux concepts in the frontend.